amitkumarsingh01/AcadApp/README.md

    flutter run
    ```

-7. Academy Analyzer should now be up and running on your device/emulator.
+7. Academy Analyzer should now be up and running on your device or emulator.

 ## Credits